goto10hq/Shushu/README.md

 You can try mapping: `var search = a.MapToIndex();`

-Or just create Shushu instance and index it:
+Or just create Shushu instance and index it and it will be mapped automatically:

 ```csharp
 var shu = new Shu("1", "nene", 130);
 shushu.IndexDocument(shu);
 ```

+If you get document(s) from Azure Search they are mapped back to your POCO.

+You can try mapping: `var poco = shushu.MapFromIndex<Poco>();`

 ## TODO